markjacksonfishing/katacoda/secure/secure-lab08/intro.md

-Sysdig secure is a unified data platform that provides vulnerability management, compliance, runtime security and forensics for enterprise cloud native environments at scale.
+Sysdig Secure is a unified data platform that provides vulnerability management, compliance, runtime security and forensics for enterprise cloud native environments at scale.

 It is designed to provide container run-time security and forensics for enterprises with distributed, dynamic services.